-You’re doing great with your budgeting, but you have some extra money left over.
+You’re doing great with your budgeting but have some extra money left over.
 What do you do with leftover money when budgeting?

 What should you do with that extra cash?
 Should you save it or spend it on something fun?
-It can be tough to decide when you don’t have a plan for this “extra” money.
+Deciding can be challenging when you don’t have a plan for this “extra” money.

-If you’re like most families, you have to budget your money carefully in order to make it stretch each month.
-But what do you do when you have leftover money at the end of the month?
+If you’re like most families, you have to budget your money carefully to make it stretch each month.
+But what do you do when you have leftover budget money at the end of the month?
 Here are a few ideas for how to use that extra cash.
-Making the best financial decisions for your financial health is a must in today’s economy.
+Making the best financial decisions for your financial health is essential in today’s economy.

 Here are a few ideas: